100nandoo/pocket-qr/README.md

 ## Todo

+- [ ] Keep track how many times user tap on the link
 - [ ] Integrate cyanea library
 - [ ] Find a way to generate userId for crash report
 - [ ] Monitor custom event (analytics)